-The Director, Assistant Directors and Chief Operating Officer are the authorised decision-makers under the Act.
+The Director, Assistant Directors, Chief Operating Officer and Manager, Legal Services, are the authorised decision-makers under the FOI Act.

 Categories of documents

-As part of its IPS entry, the Museum publishes an Agency Plan on its website, available at www.nma.gov.au/about_us/ips/agency_plan.
+As part of its IPS entry, the Museum publishes an Agency Plan on its website, available at nma.gov.au/about_us/ips/agency_plan.

-The purpose of the Museum’s Agency Plan is to show what information the Museum proposes to publish, how and to whom the information will be made available and how the Museum will otherwise comply with the IPS requirements.
+The purpose of the Agency Plan is to show what information the Museum proposes to publish, how and to whom the information will be made available, and how the Museum will otherwise comply with the IPS requirements.

 The Museum holds a wide range of documents and information related to the performance of its functions.
 While some information the Museum holds may not be suitable for publication (under the IPS or otherwise) because of cultural sensitivities, confidentiality or copyright restrictions, the Museum is committed to reviewing and releasing its information where appropriate.

-The Freedom of Information Act 1982 recognises the Museum’s role by exempting material in the historical collection from the scope of that Act.
-However, the Museum will consider all requests for access to its information on a case by case basis and facilitate such access where appropriate.
+The FOI Act recognises the Museum’s role by exempting material in the historical collection from the scope of that Act.
+However, the Museum will consider all requests for access to its information on a case-by-case basis and facilitate such access where appropriate.